-Acupuncture uses acupuncture fine needles placed gently on to our pressure points of the diseases-related meridians to address the Qi flows, to reinforce the right Qi which defense and eliminate pathogens, and stimulate self- healing progress.
-It boosts our immunity to prevent future diseases in the same time.
+Acupuncture uses acupuncture fine needles placed gently on to our pressure points of the disease-related meridians to address the Qi flows, to reinforce the right Qi which defense and eliminate pathogens, and stimulate self- healing progress.
+It boosts our immunity to prevent future diseases at the same time.

-Chinese herbal medicine treatments and supplements draw from a pharmacopocia of thousands of herbs.
-Practitioners may describe one herb or multiple combinated herbal formula for each of specific condition.
+Chinese herbal medicine treatments and supplements draw from a pharmacopeia of thousands of herbs.
+Practitioners may describe one herb or multiple combined herbal formula for each specific condition.

 Moxibustion uses the dried leaf of mugwort （Ai-Ye) rolled into a stick to placed on the end of needles, then burned as a warming herbal therapy using during the Oriental Medicine treatment.
-This unique warming herbal therapy can powerfully stimulate the energy flows, dispell internal congealed cold and reinstalling our healthy body function.
+This unique warming herbal therapy can powerfully stimulate the energy flows, dispel internal congealed cold, and reinstalling our healthy body function.

-Oriental Nutritional Therapy uses the specific foods and diet plans to strengthen, rebuild and balance the body function to heal and prevent abnormal health conditions and diseases.
+Oriental Nutritional Therapy uses specific foods and diet plans to strengthen, rebuild, and balance the body function to heal and prevent abnormal health conditions and diseases.